The Mahogany Ship - a great Australian mystery.

 From reading everything possible

-about the Mahogany Ship, I believe that there were probably 3 shipwrecks visible
+about the Mahogany Ship, I believe that there were probably three shipwrecks visible

 in the Warrnambool hummocks in the 19th century, but since they all disappeared